mikesol/wall/docs/src/tests-2.md

 In most languages, a testing framework (ie [ava](https://github.com/avajs/ava) in JavaScript, [pytest](https://docs.pytest.org/en/latest/) in Python) is used to exeute a group of tests.

-In wall, tests that are co-located in files do not work this way.
+In Wall, tests that are co-located in files do not work this way.
 Instead, these tests execute at *compile time*.

 ## `expect`